 See how much you can save by going solar with Palmetto

-What's In The Average Solar Panel Warranty?
+What's in the Average Solar Panel Warranty?

 - Solar panel performance warranty: Usually 25 years